Tearsheet

 AI Analysis | Feedback

-Jason Winkler, Executive Vice President and Chief Financial Officer
+Jason J. Winkler.
+Executive Vice President and Chief Financial Officer

-Mahesh Saptharishi is the Executive Vice President and Chief Technology Officer, responsible for the company's global product organization and overseeing product development for critical communications, video security, and command center solutions.
-He joined Motorola Solutions in 2018 following the acquisition of Avigilon, where he was the Senior Vice President and Chief Technology Officer.
-Prior to Avigilon, Saptharishi founded VideoIQ, a video analytics company that was acquired by Avigilon, and also founded Broad Reach Security, which was later acquired by GE.
+Mahesh Saptharishi is Executive Vice President and Chief Technology Officer at Motorola Solutions, responsible for the company's global product organization, including critical communications, video security, and command center solutions.
+He joined Motorola Solutions in 2018 following the acquisition of Avigilon, a video security solutions company, where he served as senior vice president and chief technology officer.
+Prior to Avigilon, Saptharishi founded VideoIQ, a video analytics company that was acquired by Avigilon.
+He also co-founded Broad Reach Security, which was later acquired by GE.

 AI Analysis | Feedback

-Here are the key business risks for Motorola Solutions (MSI):
+Here are the key risks to Motorola Solutions (MSI):

 AI Analysis | Feedback